 In this week’s basketball coaching conversation, we are joined by Dave Paulsen.
-Coach Paulsen is head coach of the George Mason University men’s basketball program.
+Coach Paulsen is the former head coach of the George Mason University men’s basketball program.
 Host Chris Oliver, and Coach Dave Paulsen discuss ideas for preparing for a game.
 Game week, game day, practice, opponent scout, self-scout, and other ideas about coaching basketball, and running a basketball program, are discussed and shared to stimulate your thinking.

 “The game has to look like our practice and not their practice.” – Dave Paulsen

-George Mason Basketball Offensive and Defensive Absolutes
+Dave Paulsen Basketball Offensive and Defensive Absolutes

 - Nothing in transition.